IanStarnes/Barbara-And-Ian/Postlabs/Data Analysis-Gas Transfer.md

   DO_data[i] = DO_data[i][idx_start:idx_end]
   # Accumulator_P[i] = Accumulator_P[i][idx_start:idx_end]

-# this is hardcoded but i believe a for loop can work
+# th is is hardcoded but i believe a for loop can work

 data = [175, 350, 575, 725, 850]